perfalcon/RoboND-FollowMe-Project/writeup.md

 ### Project: Follow Me

 ### Write Up
-In this project created a Deep Neural Network - a Fully Convolution Dee[Neural Network to train the images from the simulator to identify a specific target herein after is referred to as "hero".
-Classified the hero from others using two different colors of pixels one for hero and other for all others using the sematic segmentation.
+In this project created a Deep Neural Network - a Fully Convolution Deep Neural Network to train the images from the simulator to identify a specific target (called hero).
+Classified the hero from others using two different colors of pixels one for hero and second color for all others using the sematic segmentation.

 Steps followed :
 1) Set up the environment